 Because of regulations, whisky cannot be released for three years, but today there is an East London Wheat Whisky, an East London Rye, and a new East London Blend, which is a cross-Atlantic collaboration with the Bourbon produced by Sonoma Distilling Company in California.
 Wolpert describes the blend as “chock-full of sweet corn, brandy-soaked cherries, fresh grass, and not for the fainthearted.”

-The East London Distillery is proud that its neighbours are “canalside warehouses and old school boozers” and indeed the exposed brickwork of the distillery’s interior gives it an edginess that matches its claim to serve “kick-ass cocktails”.
+East London Liquor Company is proud that its neighbours are “canalside warehouses and old school boozers” and indeed the exposed brickwork of the distillery’s interior gives it an edginess that matches its claim to serve “kick-ass cocktails”.

 Twelve miles to the west, on the other side of London, is another remarkable distillery, set up by two long-term Polish immigrants Dariusz Plazewski and Ewelina Chruszczyk.
 Bimber is the Polish word for ‘moonshine’ or illegally distilled spirits.
 It’s also the name the couple chose for their new distillery, tucked away in the unassuming Park Royal industrial estate.